Mammoth Cave National Park

 Mammoth Cave Historic Cave Tour

 Once inside the cave, we are greeted with cool air that feels great to me.
 However, our daughter wants a jacket as we continue on the path.
 It opens up into a large round room named the Rotunda with a very high and flat ceiling.
 But we follow the group past the rotunda to the left where the paved floor transitions to hexagon pavers.
-The pathway lights up as we continue down a narrower path until we make it our 1st stopping point.
+The pathway lights up as we continue down a narrower path until we make it to our 1st stopping point.

 Start of the Historic Cave Tour inside